Ishvit15/diabetic_retinopathy/README.md

   <h3 align="center">Diabetes-prediction</h3>

   <p align="center">
-    In this i've tried to predict the probability of a person having diabetes based on some data fields...
+    In this i've tried to predict the probability of a person having diabetic retnopathy based on some data fields...
   </p>
 </p>